 - 2.30-3.15pm – “Teachers talk”, with Bruce Forman, Univ’s Admissions Manager

 - 3.15-4.00pm – “Exploring Beyond the School Syllabus” – with Nelli Chamings-Manley, Univ’s Schools Liaison and Access Officer.
-This workshop will give prospective applicants a wide range of ideas for how they can stretch themselves beyond the school curriculum in preparation for a university application
+This workshop gave prospective applicants a wide range of ideas for how they could stretch themselves beyond the school curriculum in preparation for a university application

 Check out our FAQs below for further information or contact The Schools Liaison and Access Officer, Nelli Chamings-Manley T: 01865 286565 E: email@example.com

 We would also encourage all prospective students to sign up to Univ’s social media channels.
 Both Facebook and Twitter provide regular information about College and the wider Oxford student experience, a range of videos on all aspects of life at Univ can be found on our YouTube channel and we also post regularly to Instagram.

 Please do also explore the rest of our website which includes information on our History and College Buildings, Course at Univ, a list of our Academics and a great deal more about both learning and living at Univ.